ClearBlade/native-libraries/async.md

 Class: ClearBladeAsync.Lock()

 This class allows for the execution of async ClearBlade lock functions.
-The lock name must be included where the name is asked for in the code service.
+If the lock is being used across multiple services, they must all use the same lock name.

 To instantiate the async lock class just call: